CalumRaine/Grain/README.md

 ### General Syntax

 * Usage: `./grain script.gr`
-* Statements are terminated by a newline
+* Statements are terminated by a newline.
-* Comments are initiated with a semicolon `;` and all remaining text on that line is ignored by the command interpreter
+* Comments initiated with a semicolon `;`.
+All remaining text on that line is ignored by the interpreter
 * `Grain` is case-sensitive.
-All commands are lowercase
+All commands are lowercase.

 ### Output: `print`

 Items following a `print` command will be output to the console.
-This includes strings, numbers and variable values.
-Valid strings are surrounded by matching double quotes `"`, single quotes `'` or backticks.
+This includes strings, numbers, variable values and segments - the latter of which are described below.
+Valid strings are surrounded by matching double quotes `"`, single quotes `'` or backticks \`.
 Within this outer pair of quotes, quote characters of the other two types can be freely used.
+Spurious quotation marks can be escaped with a backslash `\` if necessary.

 Escape sequences (such as tab `\t` and `\n` characters) are automatically converted.
 The `print` command does *not* append a newline by default.
 Multiple adjacent items separated by whitespace can be printed in one command.